bophelo/podcast-app/README.md

 # podcast-app
-A podcast app built with Vue.Js, Vuex and a slimPHP backed API.
+A podcast app built with Vue.Js, Vuex and backed up by a slimPHP API + PostgreSQL Database.